BrunaRihl/starlight-consultations/README.md

 ### Wireframes

-I developed a simple wireframe, aiming to ensure a consistent experience across mobile devices, computers, and tablets.
+I developed a simple wireframe, aiming to ensure a consistent experience across mobile devices and computers.

 I made some adjustments in relation to what I had planned for positioning and added some buttons to enhance functionality and user experience, aiming to ensure the website is accessible and enjoyable on any platform.